madiwiebe/LHL_Tableau_Project/README.md

 ## Results

-I chose to work with the "Causes of Death - Our World In Data" dataset (Opetion 2).
+I chose to work with the "Causes of Death - Our World In Data" dataset (Option 2).
 Initially, I worked with the raw data; however, after some data exploration I realized that having the causes of death in columns instead of rows was severely limiting my ability to aggregate and filter my data.

 After revisiting the source data, I found a version of the dataset that had been reshaped to have cause of death information stored in the rows.